The Babbler and the Balance Keeper

 And if you didn’t learn the lesson, you died so others would.

 The wind shrieked in agony, hurling a hot wave of sand and debris over the wall.
-Nox burrowed once again into Quincy’s right side, knocking her flat-foot.
+Nox burrowed once more into Quincy’s side, knocking her flat-foot.
 Calix and the priest disappeared from view.
 Quincy bit her cheek in frustration.

-Usually she didn’t mind having Nox close, in spite of the sun that beat mercilessly overhead and the blood that dribbled down her nose and splattered the thirsty ground at Quincy’s feet.
-When the wind brushed Nox’s dress against Quincy, she could pretend she didn’t feel quite so alone.
+Usually she didn’t mind having Nox close, in spite of the sun that beat mercilessly overhead or the blood that dribbled down Nox’s nose and splattered the thirsty ground at Quincy’s feet.
+When Nox’s dress brushed against Quincy, she could pretend she didn’t feel so alone.

 But not today.
 Not now.
 Because Nox still hadn’t realized that wailing winds, masks and bones, even the priest himself, were not the scariest things in their world.